What is a version control system?

 Does Pijul use lock files?

 We do use lock files, but in a completely transparent way: a Pijul user never needs to interact with them.
 Of course, concurrent application of very large patches exclude each other.
-See our performance page to see whether this is a problem for your particular case.

 Is Pijul interoperable with other systems?